Leto-gg/gateway/readme.md

 ## Usage

+### Switching Gateways-

+If you already have a program/application using an IPFS Gateway, its is very simple to switch to our gateway simply by chaning the address of your Gateway to the Leto Gateway located at "leto.gg/ipfs/cid".

 This proxy gateway has been implemented similarly to other gateways that work with both IPFS and IPNS.
 Calling an object with current implementation, looks like "leto.gg/ipfs/cid" or "leto.gg/ipns/cid".
 This is because other gateways support both IPFS and IPNS CIDs.
 Simply add your IPFS cid into your browsers address bar and as long as the data is stored on Web3.Storage(like any other gateway), the gateway should return your data very quickly!

 ## Issues and Testing